andrewshawcare/andrewshawcare.github.io/_posts/dora-top-four-metrics.md

 This helps define recovery time, which we will discuss next.

-System failure rate complements the change failure rate by accounting for both planned and unplanned service degradation.
+System failure rate complements change failure rate by accounting for service degradation due to external systems.

-Having both these metrics allows us to account for all degraded service events.
+Having both of these failure metrics allows us to account for planned and unplanned service degredation.

 ---